Web Accessibility Audit

 Better to Know Than Not

 An audit doesn’t commit you to anything.
-It gives you a clear picture of what’s there—so you can decide what to do about it.
+But it does let you make informed decisions so you can decide what to do about it.

 Accessibility issues aren’t always visible.
 Most of them are structural—things your visitors experience, not things you see on the screen.

 At HALO 22, we audit against WCAG 2.1 Level AA—the current standard referenced in federal accessibility rules.
 Automated tools catch a portion of issues.
 Our audits combine automated scanning with manual review, conducted by people with experience across a wide range of websites and organizations.
-You get findings that mean something, not just a raw export.
+The result is a report clearly reports the issues, options for fixing them, and it’s all prioritized by what gets you to compliance efficiently.

 Designed for Everyone/Used by Everyone